jywarren/image-sequencer/README.md

 ## Installation

 This library works in the browser, in Node, and on the commandline (CLI), which we think is great.
 You can start a local environement to test the UI with `npm start`
+On Unix based environments the command should be run as root user using `sudo npm start` and on windows the command should be run as administrator.

 ### Browser